SMS Tiger (1860): Service history

 Werner then detached Tiger and Wolf to bombard the batteries at the mouth of the Elbe.
-The Prussian army, supported by Werner's flotilla, had succeeded in capturing all of the major fortifications guarding the Elbe, Weser, and Ems by 22 June, and other naval forces from the Baltic and Mediterranean Sea had arrived to further strengthen the Prussian fleet.
-Tiger and the other vessels thereafter patrolled the coast of Ostfriesland to show the flag.
+The Prussian army, supported by Werner's flotilla, had succeeded in capturing all of the major fortifications guarding the Elbe, Weser, and Ems rivers by 22 June, and other naval forces from the Baltic and Mediterranean Sea had arrived to further strengthen the Prussian fleet.
+Tiger and the other vessels thereafter patrolled the coast of Ostfriesland to show the flag to demonstrate Prussia's naval superiority.
 At Leer, Tiger seized Königin Marie, the royal yacht of King George V of Hanover.
 Late in the war, Tiger was sent to serve as the guard ship at Altona.
 By the end of the month, the Prussian army had decisively defeated the Austrians at Königgrätz and ended the war.
 Following the signing of the peace treaty that formally ended the conflict, Werner's flotilla was disbanded on 23 August, and Tiger returned to Kiel in September.
 She was decommissioned there on 7 January 1867.